 We use derivative instruments as economic hedges to offset the commodity price exposure inherent in our businesses.
 The stand-alone commodity risk created by these instruments, without regard to the offsetting effect of the underlying exposure these instruments are intended to hedge, is described below.
 We measure the commodity risk of our non-trading energy derivatives using a sensitivity analysis.
 The sensitivity analysis performed on our non-trading energy derivatives measures the potential loss in fair value based on a hypothetical 10% movement in energy prices.
-At March 31, 2010, the recorded fair value of our non-trading energy derivatives was a net liability of \$161 million (before collateral).
-The net liability consisted of a net liability of \$184 million associated with price stabilization activities of our Nat ural Gas Distribution business segment and a net asset of \$23 million related to our Competitive Natural Gas Sales and Services business segment.
-Net assets or liabilities related to the price stabilization activities from their March 31, 2010 levels would have increased the fair value of our non-trading energy derivatives net liability by \$24 million.
-However, the consolidated income statement impact of this same 10% decrease in market prices would be an increase in income of \$1 million.
+At September 30, 2010, the recorded fair value of our non-trading energy derivatives was a net liability of \$132 million (before collateral).
+The net liability consisted of a net liability of \$165 million associated with price stabilization activities of our Natural Gas Distribution business segment and a net asset of \$33 million related to our Competitive Natural Gas Sales and Services business segment.
+Net assets or liabilities related to the price stabilization activities correspond directly with net over/under recovered gas cost liabilities or assets on the balance sheet.
+A decrease of 10% in the market prices of energy commodities from their September 30, 2010 levels would have increased the fair value of our non-trading energy derivatives net liability by \$13 million.
+However, the consolidated income statement impact of this same 10% decrease in market prices would be an increase in income of \$3 million.

-The above analysis of the non-trading energy derivatives utilized for commodity price risk management purposes does not include the favorable impact that the same hypothetical price movement would have on our physical purchases and sales of natural gas to which the hedges relate.
+The above analysis of the non-trading energy derivatives utilized for commodity price risk management purposes does not include the favorable impact that the same hypothetical price movement would have on our physical purchases and sales of natural gas to which the hedges relate or on our recovery through price stabilization activities.
 Furthermore, the non-trading energy derivative portfolio is managed to complement the physical transaction portfolio, reducing overall risks within limits.
 Therefore, the adverse impact to the fair value of the portfolio of non-trading energy derivatives held for hedging purposes associated with the hypothetical changes in commodity prices referenced above is expected to be substantially offset by a favorable impact on the underlying hedged physical transactions.